shabbirh/MongoHub-Mac/README.markdown

 ** Known bugs **

-    - Canot modify index in the "Index" tab
+    - Canot modify indexes in the "Index" tab
     - Don't trust the grey default value in textfields
     - Most of errors are not handled correctly